sofiyatumanova/FAO-Sofiya-Tumanova/README.md

 3. Follow instructions in the respective `code/` folder to run detection scripts.

 4. Download the **annotations** and **pretrained model weights** `(best.pt)` from the links provided inside each folder to train, fine-tune, or test the models.

+---
+## Requirements

+Python 3.8+
+PyTorch
+YOLO dependencies from Ultralytics
+GDAL, Rasterio, and other geospatial libraries (for preprocessing satellite data)

+---
+## Acknowledgements

+This repository was developed by **Sofiya Tumanova** in collaboration with the **FAO Technology and Operations Team (NFIFO)** as part of efforts to strengthen monitoring of small-scale fisheries and vessel activity using remote sensing and AI tools.